 See information for Transfer Students for related documents.

 Transfer Assurance Guides

-Transfer Assurance Guides (TAGs) comprise transfer module courses and additional courses required for an academic major.
+Transfer Assurance Guides (TAGs) comprise of Ohio Transfer 36 courses and additional courses required for an academic major.
 A TAG is an advising tool to assist Ohio university and community and technical college students planning specific majors to make course selections that will ensure comparable, compatible, and equivalent learning experiences across the state's higher-education system.
 A number of area-specific TAG pathways in the arts, humanities, business, communication, education, health, mathematics, science, engineering, engineering technologies, and the social sciences have been developed by faculty teams.
 TAGs empower students to make informed course selection decisions and plans for their future transfer.
 Advisors at the institution to which a student wishes to transfer should also be consulted during the transfer process.
 Students may elect to complete the full TAG or any subset of courses from the TAG.
 Because of specific major requirements, early identification of a student's intended major is encouraged.
 TAG courses count toward the major without adding to the overall total of credits in the particular major.

 Students should also check with their department about which courses have received approval from ODHE as part of the Transfer Assurance Guides program.
 Only those courses that have received such approval can be guaranteed transfer credit as part of the major.
 Students may also check with the ODHE TAG website.